nak/systemd/docs/CONTAINER_INTERFACE.md

    `$container_host_version_id=10`

-5. systemd supports passing immutable binary data blobs with limited size and restricted access to services via the `ImportCredential=`, `LoadCredential=` and `SetCredential=` settings.
+5. systemd supports passing immutable binary data blobs with limited size and restricted access to services via the `LoadCredential=` and `SetCredential=` settings.
 The same protocol may be used to pass credentials from the container manager to systemd itself.
 The credential data should be placed in some location (ideally a read-only and non-swappable file system, like 'ramfs'), and the absolute path to this directory exported in the `$CREDENTIALS_DIRECTORY` environment variable.
-If the container managers does this, the credentials passed to the service manager can be propagated to services via `LoadCredential=` or `ImportCredential=` (see ...).
+If the container managers does this, the credentials passed to the service manager can be propagated to services via `LoadCredential=` (see ...).
 The container manager can choose any path, but `/run/host/credentials` is recommended.

 ## Advanced Integration